MalekBakhtoo/MalekBakhtoo/README.md

-- 👋 Hi, I’m @MalekBakhtoo
+- 👋 Hi, I’m @MalekBakhtoo ;
-- 👀 I’m interested in web development and AI ...
+- 👀 I’m interested in web development and AI ...;
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development ;
 - skills :
-- html , css , python(django) , jquery , javascropt , bootstrap
+- html , css , python(django) , jquery , javascropt , bootstrap , java , c++;
 -
 - 📫 How to reach me :
-- email : bakhtoomalek81@gamil.com
+- email : bakhtoomalek81@gamil.com;
-- on instagram : malekbakhtoo
+- on instagram : malekbakhtoo ;
-- on telegram : @Malekbkt
+- on telegram : @Malekbkt ;
-- on linkedin : Malek Bakhtoo
+- on linkedin : Malek Bakhtoo ;

 <!---
 MalekBakhtoo/MalekBakhtoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.